uptane/uptane.github.io/adoptions.md

 ### Adoptions

-(Many of the images below link to articles that cover the TUF adoption.)
+By clicking of the images below, you can link to articles that cover the TUF adoption, or repositories containing the relevant code.

 <a href="https://blog.docker.com/2015/08/content-trust-docker-1-8/" rel="docker